Jimmy Governor: Jimmy Governor's capture

-Just on daylight Jimmy Governor stood up, fifty yards higher up the creek than expected and only 20 yards from where one of the party, Tom Green, was stationed.
-Green called out "surrender" and Governor grabbed his rifle and started running up the creek, with Green and John Wallace in pursuit and firing at him with their breechloading shot guns.
-After a chase of about 200 yards, with the others in the party closing in and firing, the outlaw finally fell when Tom Green shot him in the thigh.
-Two members of the party were sent to Wingham to report the matter to the police.
-Governor laid "as if insensible" for over an hour, after which he began to move.
+Just on daylight Jimmy stood up, fifty yards higher up the creek than expected and only 20 yards from where one of the party, Tom Green, was stationed.
+When Green called out "surrender", Jimmy grabbed his rifle and started running up the creek, with Green and Wallace in pursuit and firing with breechloading shotguns.
+After a chase of about 200 yards, with the others in the party closing in and firing, the outlaw finally fell when Green shot him in the thigh.
+Two members of the party were sent to Wingham to report the capture to the police.
+Jimmy laid "as if insensible" for over an hour, after which he began to move.
 Leaning on his elbow, he said: "I give you fellows credit for catching me.
 The ----- police could not run down a poddy calf".
-Wallace returned to Bobin to get a spring-cart while the others carried their prisoner to the road, and Jimmy Governor was taken by cart to Wingham.
-Governor's captors had fired at him with slugs and shot so his wounds on this occasion were mainly superficial.
+Wallace returned to Bobin to get a spring-cart while the others carried their prisoner to the road, and Jimmy was taken by cart to Wingham.
+Jimmy's captors had fired at him with slugs and shot, so his wounds on this occasion were mainly superficial.
 In all forty pellets were extracted from his body.

-On Tuesday 30 October, Jimmy Governor was brought before the Police Magistrate at Wingham and charged with the murder of Ellen Kerz at Breelong on July 20.
-Evidence at the hearing was mainly concerned with formal identification of the prisoner and accounts of admissions by Governor of having committed the crimes at Breelong.
+On Tuesday 30 October, Jimmy was brought before the Police Magistrate at Wingham and charged with the murder of Ellen Kerz.
+Evidence at the hearing was mainly concerned with formal identification of the prisoner and accounts of admissions by Jimmy of having committed the crimes at Breelong.
 When asked if he wished to question the witnesses, "Jimmy replied in the negative by quietly shaking his head".
 The police superintendent then formally applied for the remand of the prisoner to Sydney, which was granted.
-On November 2 Jimmy Governor was conveyed to Sydney aboard the steamer Electra.
+On 2 November Jimmy Governor was conveyed to Sydney aboard the steamer Electra.
 During the voyage he "occupied the time in playing cards with his custodians".
-The steamer arrived in Sydney on the evening of the following day and Governor was taken in leg-irons and handcuffs to Darlinghurst Gaol.
+Electra arrived in Sydney on the following evening and Jimmy was taken to Darlinghurst Gaol.